dharmanan/my-first-contribution/README.md

 Your first task is to add your name to our `contributors` list.

-1. Click the "Task 1" button below.
-2. Name the file `YOUR_USERNAME.md` (e.g., `dharmanan.md`).
-3. In the text box, write: `Hi, I'm [Your Name]!`
+**Step-by-step guide:**

+1.  **Click the "Task 1" button below** - This will take you to GitHub where you can create a new file in the `contributors` folder (you won't need to clone or set up anything!).

+2.  **In the "Name your file" box**, replace `YOUR_USERNAME.md` with your GitHub username followed by `.md`
+    - Example: If your username is `john_doe`, type `john_doe.md`
+    - If your username is `dharmanan`, type `dharmanan.md`

+3.  **In the large text area**, write a simple introduction about yourself
+    - Example: `Hi, I'm John Doe from Canada!`
+    - Or: `Hi, I'm Sarah from the United States!`
+    - Feel free to add your location, interests, or anything you'd like to share!

-4. Click "Propose new file", then "Create pull request".
+4.  **Scroll down and click "Propose new file"**, then on the next page click **"Create pull request"**
+    - Don't change anything else - just click the green buttons!

-5. Wait for me to merge it (I'm fast!).
+5.  **Wait for me to review and merge your pull request**
+    - I'll check your contribution and merge it into the main project
+    - This usually takes a few hours, but I'll get to it as soon as I can
+    - Once merged, your name and avatar will automatically appear on this page!

 👇 **Click This Button for Task 1** 👇